-PhilRatings' credit ratings are based on available information and projections at the time that the rating review was performed.
 PhilRatings shall continuously monitor developments relating to Ayala Land and may change the ratings at any time, should circumstances warrant a change.
 The rating is subject to annual review, or more frequently as market developments may dictate, for as long as the relevant Fixed-rate Bonds are outstanding.
 After Issue Date, the Trustee shall monitor the compliance of the Fixed-rate Bonds with the regular annual reviews.